nabenabe0928/coding_rules/README.md

 ## 1-7.
 Send a pull request
 Send a pull request from the github website.
+When sending a PR, follow the rules specified in 2-3-A.
 Note: Push the green button saying **New pull request**.

 ## 1-8.
 Wait for reviews and fix the issues mentioned by the reviewers